richo/snowplow-wiki/about-snowplow/technical-architecture.md

-![SnowPlow Technical Architecture] [tech-architecture]

 # Overview

-SnowPlow has a very different architecture from conventional open-source web analytics packages such as Piwik [] or Open Web Analytics [].
+SnowPlow has a very different architecture from conventional open-source web analytics packages such as Piwik [piwik] or Open Web Analytics [owa].
 Where those packages are built on a tightly-coupled LAMP stack, SnowPlow has a polyglot, loosely-coupled architecture, involving a CDN (Amazon CloudFront), an immutable data store (Amazon S3/Apache HDFS) and JVM-based "big data" storage and querying tools (Apache Hadoop and Hive).

 SnowPlow's distinctive architecture has been informed by a set of key design principles: